 How to Fix Erectile Dysfunction

 To treat erectile dysfunction, many companies provide medicinal aids, the most popular of which is Viagra.
 However, this medication doesn’t do much to address the cause of erectile dysfunction.
-So, it’s pretty useless unless you get to the root of your ED.
+It’s useless unless you get to the root of your ED.

 At-Home Remedies for Treating Erectile Dysfunction